L O U I S I A N A S O C C E R A S S O C I A T I O N

 WHAT IS THE TRYOUT FEE?

 The State Tryout fee is $75.
-When you register your child for SST/ODP tryouts online, you will be prompted to pay the fee.
+When you register your child for ODP Tryouts online, you will be prompted to pay the fee.
+The fee must be paid before your child will be able to tryout.
+There will be a late fee incurred if your player is not signed up prior to the deadline date.

 WHAT IS THE EXEMPT LIST?

-WHAT IS THE FORMAT OF A TYPICAL SST TRYOUT IN LOUISIANA?
+WHAT IS THE FORMAT OF A TYPICAL ODP TRYOUT IN LOUISIANA?

 All the tryouts follow the same format.
 The emphasis is on evaluating players in small-sided games.
 Ideally, we use 4v4 games most often but sometimes use 5v5 or 6v6, depending on the ratio of players to evaluators and the age group.
 We use small-sided games for the following reasons: – Each player gets more touches in a short amount of time, allowing us to evaluate everyone more effectively and fairly. – Using small spaces is a great test of the players’ technical and tactical awareness.
 A poor first touch or poor passing is punished in tight spaces.
 Quick thinking is needed to succeed. – Small areas eliminate the physical components of size, strength, and fitness, which are not that important at the youth level.
 More important to focus on and evaluate the technical (first touch, passing, dribbling) and tactical (quick problem solving) components.

-Once the small-sided games are done, the Evaluators gather quickly to compare the ratings and compile a tentative list of players.
+Once the small-sided games are done, the evaluators gather quickly to compare the ratings and compile a tentative list of players.
 The second part of the tryout consists of 11v11 games, which are used to confirm the list and look for any players that were missed.
-At the completion of the tryouts, a list of players selected is drawn up and given to the State DOC.
-This list will be published on the ODP Page of the LSA website as the State Pools.
+At the completion of the tryouts, a list of players selected is drawn up and given to the LSA Technical Director.
+This list will be published on the ODP Page of the LSA website as the State ODP Pools.

 HOW LONG ARE THE TRYOUTS?

-The usual time allocation for SST tryouts are 3 hours.
-Depending on the numbers involved, the actual length of the tryout could be less than 3 hours.
-It is up to the Lead Evaluator to decide how long is needed to accomplish the task.
+The usual time allocation for Louisiana ODP Tryouts are 4 hours.
+Depending on the numbers involved, the actual length of the tryout could be less than 4 hours.
+It is up to the Lead evaluator to decide how long is needed to accomplish the task.
 Tryouts are physically demanding and if small numbers are involved (i.e. 10-30 players), there is no need to keep the players going for 3 hours since fatigue will start affecting performance.

 HOW ARE EVALUATORS SELECTED FOR THE TRYOUTS?

-The Evaluators are selected from the LSA State Coaching Staff and have experience at the highest levels of play.
-Most of the evaluators have participated as assessors of talent at many previous SST tryouts and are familiar with the rating system and player qualities we look for.
-We try to avoid assigning an Evaluator to the same SST age group as the one he/she coaches at club level.
+The evaluators are selected from the LSA State Coaching Staff and have experience at the highest levels of play.
+Most of the evaluators have participated as assessors of talent at many previous ODP tryouts and are familiar with the rating system and player qualities we look for.
+We try to avoid assigning an evaluator to the same ODP age group as the one he/she coaches at club level.

-WHAT IS A SUB-REGIONAL AND COLLEGE COMBINE CAMP?
+WHAT IS THE MINI CAMP AND COLLEGE COMBINE CAMP?

-The Sub-Regional Camp is only for the youngest SST/ODP age group each year both girls and boys.
-It is a slightly scaled down version of the Regional Camp and is held in Arkansas that will have neighboring States attend so as to lower the costs of the event.
-It is an introduction to the SST experience that is truly focused around player development.
+The ODP Mini Camp is only for the two youngest ODP age groups each year both girls and boys.
+It is a slightly scaled down version of the College Combine Camp and is held in Alexandria and is really focused on the players individual development and preparation for the next phase of ODP.
+It is an introduction to the ODP experience that is truly focused around player development.

-The College Combine Camp is a three day preparation camp for the selected SST teams to attend in order to prepare these players for the Regional Camp.
-Other State SST Teams also attend to further the players development with some very competitive games.
+The College Combine Camp is a three day preparation camp for the selected State ODP teams to attend in order to prepare these players for the Regional Camp.
+Other State ODP Teams also attend to further the players development with some very competitive games.
 It also allows for each player to get to know and understand each other better which we hope will show in their successes on the field.

 WHAT IS A REGION?

 US Soccer split the country into 4 regions for administrative and logistical purposes.
 The four regions are known as Region I (Northeast), Region II (Midwest), Region III (Southeast) and Region IV (West).
 Each region comprises 12-14 State Associations.
-We are in Region III, together with FL, GA, SC, NC, TN, AL, MS, STX, NTX, OK, and AR.
+We are in Region III, together with AL, AR, FL, GA, MS, NC, NTX, OK, SC, STX, OK, and TN.
 Each Region has a Region Board presided by a Region Director.
 Each Region also runs the Region ODP.
-The Regional Director appoints a Region ODP Administrator and a Region ODP Head Coach who, together, are in charge of running the ODP at the regional level.
+The Regional Director appoints a Region ODP Administrator and a Region ODP Head Coach who, together, are in charge of running the ODP at the Regional Level.

 WHAT IS THE PURPOSE OF REGION CAMP?